ThingLabsIo/ThingLabsIo.github.io/pages/sending-telemetry-node.md

     // The SparkFun Weather Shield has two sensors on the I2C bus -
     // a humidity sensor (HTU21D) which can provide both humidity and temperature, and a
     // barometer (MPL3115A2) which can provide both barometric pressure and humidity.
-    // Controllers for these are wrapped in the convenient `Weather` plugin class: var weather = new Weather({
+    // Controllers for these are wrapped in a convenient plugin class: var weather = new Shield({
       variant: "ARDUINO", // or PHOTON
       freq: 1000,         // Set the callback frequency to 1-second
       elevation: 100      // Go to http://www.WhatIsMyElevation.com to get your current elevation